richvreeland/january/README.md

 Controls: Arrow Keys or WASD.
 Look Up!

+## Compatibility

+January was created in Adobe Flash Builder 4.6.
+If you are using 4.7, the application will try to use the AiR SDK by default, but you should be using the Flex SDK.
+See further instructions here: http://stackoverflow.com/questions/16590147/issues-getting-flash-builder-4-6-air-app-to-compile-correctly-with-flash-builder

 ## Advanced Controls

 - `[` and `]` - Use Brackets to Toggle Through Game Modes.